Vandan Chokshi.7 and Andy Koch.367

 Meeting Time and Location

-Sundays at 11:30 am at the Ohio Union bus stop
+Sundays at 12:00 pm at the Ohio Union turnaround (south side of the Union)

 --- From here we travel to the site we're currently working on.
 We try to be return to campus between 3 and 4 pm.

 The ECOS wheelchair ramp project gives students a chance to utilize their engineering skills and knowhow in a unique, practical, community service endeavor to help improve the mobility, freedom and overall quality of life for their Columbus neighbors.